k8blanco/k8blanco.github.io/README.md

 # k8blanco.github.io

 - Welcome to my portfolio!
-I'm a Fullstack Developer based out of Denver, CO.
+I'm a Full Stack Developer based out of Denver, CO.
 I love making sleek, cool UIs which usually utilize Google Material Design concepts and research, and I'm (only slightly) obsessed with color theory.
 - Databases and data are my jam, and while I work with both mySQL and mongoDB, I tend to prefer mongoDB.
 Node.js and I are best buds.